vsoch/spack-changes/data/sourcecode/README.md

 We are going to do them for spack as well, since changes to spack might be important to know.

+## Extraction

+To do the extraction, you will need to install caliper, version 0.0.23 or greater:

 ```bash
 $ pip install caliper
 ```